 Ingredients & Method

-For sweet mince pies
+For the sweet mince pies

 - 250g Sweet Shortcrust Pastry (see previous recipe)

 - 250g Luxury Sweet Mincemeat (see previous recipe)